 Bozeman has taken on a college-town feel since it is home to Montana State University, which has over 15,000 students.
 This is great because college students need coffee shops for their daily caffeine fix, inexpensive dining places to grab a bite, and plenty of entertainment.

-Even though the median home price in Bozeman is $654,700, the household income of $55,569 means home-owning isn’t a far-fetched dream.
-Most residents have enough left-over money to enjoy all the community’s exciting local activities.
+Even though the median home price in Bozeman is $703,713, the household income of $59,352 means home-owning isn’t a far-fetched dream.
+Most residents have enough leftover money to enjoy all the community’s exciting local activities.

 The city has established itself as one of the best places in America for surviving winter.
 As a bonus, Bozeman is just 100 miles from popular tourist destinations like Wyoming’s Yellowstone National Park.

 Hunters from all over the world come to Scobey to go big game and duck hunting.
-Compared to the rest of the state, the average home in Scobey costs just $384,309.
-The average rent is $490 per month, and a one-bedroom apartment will cost you as low as $541 a month.
+Compared to the rest of the state, the average home in Scobey costs just $456,588.
+Rent in Scobey ranges from $625 to $1,795.

-As we near the end of our list of Montana’s most affordable cities, we stop in the small town of Chinook.
-Chinook is a charming little town in Blaine County, not far from Havre.
 Living costs are modest, commuting is relatively less time-consuming, and the local schools are top-notch.
-Rents are only $500 and property prices are only $84,900, so you won’t have to worry about going broke trying to make ends meet.
+Rental on a two-bedroom apartment averages $755 and property prices are varied but reasonable, so you won’t have to worry about going broke trying to make ends meet.

 The city, however, is particularly notable for its fun activities and outdoor recreation.
 There’s a city pool, a 9-hole golf course open for all residents, and a wildlife museum with spectacular animal exhibits that rival any museum in a major city.